ibm-cloud-docs/power-iaas/migration-strategies-third-party.md

 StorSafe VTL is an IBM-certified solution for migration, backup optimization, archive, and data recovery (DR).

 StorSafe VTL is software that emulates physical tape drives and libraries to optimize backup and recovery.
-It works for both On-premises and in the cloud.
+It works for both in the cloud and On-premises.
 It enables simple and easy migration from On-premises to {{site.data.keyword.powerSysFull}}.
 StorSafe VTL can backup IBM i or AIX workloads On-premises, replicate to a cloud-resident StorSafe VTL, and then restore to a {{site.data.keyword.powerSys_notm}}.
 Similarly, legacy tapes can be handled.

 Following are some of the features of StorSafe VTL:
 - Nondisruptive and secure process that can scale to PB-sized workloads.